Pat Nixon: Watergate

+The Fords escort the Nixons as they depart on their final day in the White House on August 9, 1974.

 At the time the Watergate scandal broke to the media, Nixon "barely noticed" the reports of a break-in at the Democratic National Committee headquarters.
 Later, when asked by the press about Watergate, she replied curtly, "I know only what I read in the newspapers."
 In 1974, when a reporter asked "Is the press the cause of the president's problems?", she shot back, "What problems?"
 Privately, she felt that the power of her husband's staff was increasing, and President Nixon was becoming more removed from what was occurring in the administration.

-The Fords escort the Nixons as they depart the White House on Nixon's final day as president, August 9, 1974.

 Pat Nixon did not know of the secret tape recordings her husband had made.
 Julie Nixon Eisenhower stated that the First Lady would have ordered the tapes destroyed immediately, had she known of their existence.
 Once she did learn of the tapes, she vigorously opposed making them public, and compared them to "private love letters—for one person alone".
 Believing in her husband's innocence, she also encouraged him not to resign and instead fight all the impeachment charges that were eventually leveled against him.
 She said to her friend Helene Drown, "Dick has done so much for the country.
 Why is this happening?"